Is this your child's symptom?

 - Small lump or warts

 - All other penis or scrotum symptoms.
-(Exceptions: mild rash for less than 3 days or smegma questions)
+(Exception: mild rash for less than 3 days)

 - You have other questions or concerns